paulhamsh/MIDI-Spark-Control/README.md

 Edit MidiConfig.py to select the MIDI interface you are using, the address of your Spark (or leave empty to search for it) and set the MIDI - Spark mapping.
 The sample one has some mappings for the Launchkey 25 and the FCB1010 to show how it is done.

+To find the address of your Spark Amp, I suggest downloading 'BluetoothCL' and it will provide that.

 Then simply

 ```